“We had a reception room and a main office; Joe worked in there, and Wayne Boring and myself.”

 Shortly after he premiered in 1938, Superman had become a sensation.
 In order to keep up with the increasingly heavy workload and deadlines, Jerry Siegel and Joe Shuster began assembling a studio of artists to ghost some of their work.
 Among those who answered the work for hire advertisement in their local newspaper was one Paul Henry Cassidy of Milwaukee, WI.

 Cassidy made the trip to Cleveland in 1938 to meet with his new employers and accept their job offer, which was meant to supplement his income as an art instructor at the Milwaukee Vocational School.
-Cassidy (b.1910) was from the Milwaukee area, having even attended the University of Wisconsin-Madison from 1928-1934, where he received a bachelors in applied arts and a master’s in art education.
+Cassidy (b.1910) was from the Milwaukee area, having even attended the University of Wisconsin-Madison from 1928-1934, where he received a bachelors in applied arts and a masters in art education.
 His time working on Superman was all too brief, having left the industry entirely by 1942.
 In a 1998 interview with James Vance, Cassidy said he left because he “could see that comics was not really a future for me.”
 He continued to teach and work in various other endeavors as an artist, dabbling in comics only a little for the next sixty years, until his death in 2005.

 The lines are certainly blurry in the years of who in the Shuster Studio worked on which issue but what is a fact is that Cassidy did draw Action Comics and work on the Superman daily newspaper strip.
 Although his time drawing Superman was relatively brief, his impact on the character was actually not insignificant, drawing the five-corner ‘S’ on Superman’s chest for the first time and the first all yellow shield on the back of his cape.
 According to Sean Kleefeld of kleefeldoncomics.com, Cassidy drew some 9,000 individual Superman panels during his time working with Jerry and Joe, which includes the infamous, unpublished “K-Metal” story, which would have featured the first printed appearance of kryptonite.

 While Shuster and most artists who worked on Superman took a lot of their tone from more cartoony strips like Siegar’s Popeye, Cassidy mixed in a little realism with his, not unlike the great adventure strip artists mentioned.
 His art just leaps off the page, and really pops when compared to other comic book artists of his day.
 Having recently finished Volume 2 of the Golden Age Superman Omnibus line, which contains work predominantly from the Shuster Studio years, for me Cassidy’s work stands head and shoulders above the rest.
-His realistic touch works really well for Superman, as does his constant nod to Joe Shuster.
+His realistic touch works really well for Superman, as do his frequent nods to Joe Shuster.
 Early in Cassidy’s tenure on the character, the work resembles Superman’s co-creator’s until it later moves to a more unique, personalized approach.

 In an interview from 1998, Cassidy mentions that the difference in art styles was due in part to how “hands-off” Jerry and Joe were with the other artists who worked for them, giving them leeway to draw as they saw fit.
 “They were very easy to work with,” said Cassidy, “they didn’t interfere in any way with how we interpreted the script.
 It was just the beginning then, and I’m not sure they realized in the early days what they had going on for them, that Superman was going to become as big a deal as it did… The picturization of the script was basically up to Wayne [Boring] and me.
 We were never asked to do anything over or change it.”